luluzhou1/alinush.github.io/_posts/2020-05-06-kzg-polynomial-commitments.md

 $$\pi = g^{q(\tau)}$$

+Note that this leverages the [polynomial remainder theorem](/2020/03/16/polynomials-for-crypto.html#the-polynomial-remainder-theorem).

 ### Verifying an evaluation proof

 A verifier who has the commitment $c=g^{\phi(\tau)}$ and the proof $\pi=g^{q(\tau)}$ can verify it in _constant-time_ using two pairings: